petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-a-new-site.md

 1. Change the theme of your new site to the Dialect theme.

-1. (If you have problems with the menu in the header) Edit the Main master page, start configuring the Menu Display and select the appropriate Menu.
+1. If you have problems with the menu in the header, edit the Main master page, start configuring the Menu Display and select the appropriate Menu.

 Your new site is generated and you can use all the resources created within the Site Template or create new elements for your site!
 Repeat the same process and create the Clarity B2B site as well.